 U-M encourages all students, faculty, and staff to engage in safe and legally compliant sharing of copyrighted materials.
-Downloading or sharing copyrighted material (such as music and videos) is illegal if done without the permission of the copyright owner whether you profit from it or not.
-It harms the artist who created the work.
+Downloading or sharing copyrighted material (such as music and videos) can be illegal if done without the permission of the copyright owner whether you profit from it or not.

 About the Law

-If you are infringing copyright, even unwittingly, you can be subject to civil damages of between $750 and $150,000 per infringement and even criminal fines of up to $250,000 and jail time.
+If you are infringing copyright, even unwittingly, you can be subject to civil damages of between $750 and $150,000 per work infringed and even criminal fines of up to $250,000 and jail time.

 You are responsible for any digital copyright violations associated with your computer and network access if you give others permission to use them.